Take part Learn with "Back on Track"

 About the project

-"Back on Track" offers a tailor-made experience to children and adolescents who may not have had access to school for years because of war and escape.
+“Back on Track” offers a tailor-made experience to children and adolescents who may not have had access to school for years because of war and escape.
 With an advised self-learning approach, they can compensate for gaps in education and catch up with their peers.
 Thus the foundation for a more successful and complete education and growth is laid.

 Children are the ones who suffer most from the conflict in Syria.
 About three million Syrian children and adolescents - either from Syria itself or from neighboring countries - do not have access to education.
 According to the UNHCR, only 39 percent of refugee children from Turkey, 40 percent from Lebanon, and 70 percent from Jordan attend school. ("Missing Out: Refugee Education in Crisis," UNHCR, September 2016) After five years of flight and displacement, many 12-year old children cannot read or write.
 Older children have some basic knowledge, but no chance to continue their education and graduate from school.